 One version is simply a poster with a photo of Ex List star and Grey’s Anatomy alum Elizabeth Reaser, with a Web site: Haveyoudatedthiswoman.com.
 The site brings you to a video on CBS.com.

 Another part of the campaign runs on fliers with tear-out phone numbers.
 Dialing 1-877-7-BELLA-1 (Bella is the title character’s name) brings people to an audio promotion.

-CBS marketing head George Schweitzer says the decision not to include anything else in the ads was key to the strategy.
-“We find if we put the CBS eye on that thing, we don't get a lot of calls,” he says.
+CBS marketing head George Schweitzer said the decision not to include anything else in the ads was key to the strategy.
+“We find that if we put the CBS eye on that thing, we don’t get a lot of calls,” he added.
 “The viral nature and the mystery of it is part of the attraction.”

-He also says that since the show is about a woman reconnecting with people she has dated in the past, the viral aspect to the campaign fits.
-“We only do them where it would be organic.
+He also said that since the show is about a woman reconnecting with people she has dated in the past, the viral aspect to the campaign fits, adding, “We only do them where it would be organic.
 You have a photo of an attractive woman who some people might recognize.
-And we're now at a time where people are savvy to these things, so they may check it out.”
+And we’re now at a time where people are savvy to these things, so they may check it out.”